 Getting a promotion is a shared dream amongst employees.
-We perpetually seek growth; and no one wants to continue earning the same amount of money and be in the same position for decades because people seek growth.
-You may have been eyeing that promotion for years and are wondering when your time will come.
+No one wants to continue earning the same amount of money and be in the same position for decades because people seek growth.
+You might have been eyeing that promotion for years and are wondering when your time will come.
 There are a few common reasons why the boss keeps overlooking you and picking others.

 You’re not qualified enough